isomerpages/moe-lakesidepri/index.md

             attendance, punctuality, and positive class culture.
           link_text: Check more here
           link_url: /model-class-award-term-1-2026/
+        - title: Hari Raya Concert 2026
+          date: 30 March 2026
+          announcement: On 30 March, our school hall was transformed into a vibrant celebration of culture and community for our annual Hari Raya Concert.
+          link_text: Check more here
+          link_url: /hari-raya-concert-2026/
         - title: World Water Day x Litter Picking Drive 2026 - Clean Up @ Lakeside Gardens
           date: 28 March 2026
           announcement: On 28 March 2026, our school community partnered with PacificLight